 Quick Answer

-Debtor-in-possession (DIP) financing is post-petition credit extended to a Chapter 11 debtor under court approval.
-The Bankruptcy Code provides four authorization tiers, ranging from ordinary-course unsecured credit (no court approval) up to priming-lien financing senior to existing secured creditors (notice, hearing, inability to obtain credit otherwise, and adequate protection for the primed lender).
-Most DIP facilities are negotiated with the consent of the pre-petition senior secured lender, who often becomes the DIP lender to protect its position.
+Debtor-in-possession (DIP) financing is post-petition credit to a Chapter 11 debtor, subject to court approval.
+The Code sets four tiers, from ordinary-course unsecured credit (no approval needed) up to a priming lien senior to existing secured creditors, which needs notice, a hearing, proof of unavailable credit, and adequate protection.
+Most DIP facilities are consensual, with pre-petition lenders becoming DIP lenders.

 DIP financing is the bridge that lets a debtor keep operating during a Chapter 11 case.
 The exam tests the four authorization tiers, what "adequate protection" means for a primed lender, and the loan features that distinguish DIP credit from ordinary commercial lending.